Visas to visit Bhutan are not issued by Bhutanese embassies abroad. Visas are issued only when you arrive in the

 a poncho or nylon jacket.
 Dress-up clothes for festivals Sun hat All hotels provide sheets, blankets or quilt, and a pillow.

-to carry bedding or a sleeping bag.
+bedding or a sleeping bag.
 Most hotels also provide some sort of heating in winter, either an electric heater or a wood stove.

 The heating, plus the pile of blankets on your bed, should keep you warm.
 You will be outside a lot, and much of this time

 is at altitudes above 2,500 m (7,800 ft); so there is plenty of sun and wind.
-Bring a supply of sun cream and
+Bring a supply of sun cream and some lip protection,